tkb-github/attested-conjectures/README.md

         <li>Homerus, <em>Odyssea</em>, ed.
 Martin L. West (Berlin, 2017).</li>
         <li>Kenyon, Frederic George. <em>The Evidence of Greek Papyri with Regard to Textual Criticism.</em> London: Hernry Frowde, 1904.</li>
         <li>Grenfell, B. P. ‘The Value of Papyri for the Textual Criticism of Extant Greek Authors.’ <em>The Journal of Hellenic Studies</em> 39 (1919): 16-36.</li>
+        <li>Markus, D., and G. Schwendner.
+1997. ‘‘Seneca’s Medea in Egypt (663–704).’’
+ZPE 117: 73–84.</li>
+        <li>Sommerstein, Alan H. "The history of the text of Aristophanes."
+In Brill's Companion to the Study of Greek Comedy (Brill, 2010), 412n69.</li>
+        <li>Wilson, Nigel Guy.
+Herodotea: studies on the text of Herodotus.
+Oxford University Press, 2015.</li>

     </ul>
 </details>